Vacuum relief valve

 thingiverse

-If you have made one of those DIY dust collection cyclones for your woodworking shop, you may have noticed that when the hose get blocked, the vacuum inside the bucket is so strong that the bucket tries to implode.
-I've seen some videos on YouTube where they made a very rudimental valve with a tin lid that drops inside the bucket.
-It works but I didn't want to have to open the bucket and fish the lid out every time.
-So, I've designed this vacuum relief (or suction release) valve to address that problem.
-The concept is that the spring keeps the valve closed.
-When the vacuum inside the bucket is too strong, the spring gives in and the valve opens.
-And as soon as you remove the blockage or switch the shop vac off, the valve closes again.
-Also using a simple nut and bolt to hold the spring in place, allow you to register it as tight or as loose as you need. https://youtu.be/SkkP0C4FNik
+If you've built one of those DIY dust collection cyclones for your woodworking shop, you might have noticed that when the hose gets blocked, the vacuum inside the bucket becomes so strong it tries to collapse.
+I've watched several videos on YouTube where they created a very basic valve using a tin lid that drops into the bucket.
+It works but I didn't want to have to open the bucket and fish out the lid every time.
+So, I designed this vacuum relief (or suction release) valve to solve that problem.
+The idea is that the spring keeps the valve closed.
+When the vacuum inside the bucket gets too strong, the spring yields and the valve opens.
+And as soon as you remove the blockage or turn off the shop vac, the valve closes again.
+Using a simple nut and bolt to hold the spring in place allows you to adjust it as tight or loose as needed. https://youtu.be/SkkP0C4FNik

 Download Model from thingiverse